-Figure Error!
-No text of specified style in document.-4 Washout of Olmstead Road due to Beaver Dam Failure, March 2022
+Figure 5.4.6-4 Washout of Olmstead Road due to Beaver Dam Failure, March 2022

 Source: The Post Star 2022

 Between 1954 and 2022, Warren County was not included in any disaster (DR) or emergency (EM) declarations for infestation or invasive species-related events.
 However, Warren County was included in a West Nile Virus outbreak in 2000.
 Section 5.4.2 (Disease Outbreak) includes more information on this declaration.
 Generally, these disasters cover a wide region of the State; therefore, they can impact many counties.
 However, not all counties were included in the disaster declarations as determined by FEMA (FEMA 2022).
 Detailed information about the declared disasters since 1954 is provided in Section 4 (County Profile).